A family of measures on symmetric groups and the field with one element: Introduction

-\item[(5)] There is a probabilistic sampling construction of the genuine probability distributions $|\omega_n|$ for all $n \ge 2$ (Theorem \ref{th41}).
-There is a probabilistic sampling construction (adding signs) for the signed distributions $\omega_{2m}$ for even integers $2m$ (Theorem \ref{th42}). \item[(6)] The scaled measures $n! |\omega_n|$ and $n! \omega_n$ (these measures are identical for odd $n=2m+1$), take integer values on conjugacy classes.
-The class function $n! |\omega_n|$ is the character of a genuine representation.
-For $n=2m$ the class function $- (2m)!\omega_{2m}$ is the character of a genuine representation.
-For the character $n! |\omega_n|$ the corresponding genuine representation is the representation induced from the trivial representation $\chi_{\triv}$ on any cyclic subgroup of $S_n$ that is generated by an $n$-cycle (Theorem \ref{th51}).
-In the case that $n=2m$ is even, the representation having character $-(2m)! \omega_{2m}$ is the genuine representation induced from the sign character representation $\chi_{sgn}$ on the cyclic group generated by an $2m$-cycle (Theorem \ref{th52}).
-Finally, the class function $(-1)^n n! \omega_{n-1}^{*}$ takes integer values and is the character of a genuine representation of $S_n$ (Theorem \ref{th54}). \end{enumerate}
+\item[(6)] There is a probabilistic sampling construction of the probability distributions $|\omega_n|$ for all $n \ge 2$ (Theorem \ref{th41}).
+There is a probabilistic sampling construction (adding signs) for the signed distributions $\omega_{2m}$ for even integers $2m$ (Theorem \ref{th42}). \item[(7)] The scaled measures $n! |\omega_n|$ and $n! \omega_n$ (these measures are identical for odd $n$) and the signed scaled measure $(-1)^n n! \omega_{n-1}^{*}$ take integer values on group elements.
+They have the following representation-theoretic interpretations: